zach-phillips1/Dorchester_Data_Mart/README.md

 ---

+## Example Analytics: TRAUMA-01 (Pain Assessment for Trauma Patients)

+This data mart is designed to support NEMSQA-aligned EMS quality measures.
+As an example, the **TRAUMA-01** measure (pain assessment for trauma patients with normal mentation) was implemented using:

+- `fact_incident`
+- `fact_situation` (injury flag, impressions)
+- `fact_vital` (AVPU / GCS / Pain Score fields)
+- `dim_disposition` (transport vs non-transport)

+Once the model was complete, Dorchester EMS produced a full-year TRAUMA-01 trend showing:

+- **Significant documentation gaps early in the year**
+- A **sharp improvement beginning mid-September**, corresponding to a state-level documentation validation added in eMeds

+This example illustrates how the mart supports:
+- Longitudinal QA/QI monitoring
+- Detection of documentation issues
+- Evaluation of process changes
+- Compliance tracking across operational and clinical domains

+(A full case study or measure definition will be added to `docs/`.)

+---

 ## Known ImageTrend / eMeds Caveats

 This project is opinionated by experience with the **Maryland eMeds configuration** of ImageTrend.
 Some common quirks: